The 11 Best Candy Shops in Boston to Satisfy Your Sweet Tooth

 Gâté Comme des Filles

-Since she first fell in love with the art of patisserie while studying abroad at Le Cordon Bleu in Paris, pastry chef Alexandra Whisnant, has embarked on a confectionery journey to places such as the world-famous Chez Panisse in Berkeley.
-After returning to the Boston area in 2015, she’ll finally have her own space starting in December—at an on-site open kitchen at Bow Market in Somerville.
-There, Whisnant will be producing dainty artisanal bonbons, as well as her famous dark-chocolate mousse served ice cream–style in a cocoa cone.
-Until then, consider stopping by Formaggio Kitchen in Cambridge, where Whisnant regularly delivers her chocolates.
+Since she first fell in love with the art of patisserie while studying abroad at Le Cordon Bleu in Paris, pastry chef Alexandra Whisnant has embarked on a confectionery journey to places such as the world-famous Chez Panisse in Berkeley.
+After returning to the Boston area in 2015, she finally has her own space, at an on-site open kitchen at Bow Market in Somerville.
+There, Whisnant is producing dainty artisanal bonbons, as well as her famous dark-chocolate mousse.
+Chocolate lovers should also consider stopping by Formaggio Kitchen in Cambridge, where Whisnant regularly delivers her chocolates.

 1 Bow Market Way, Somerville, gatecommedesfilles.fr.